google/shoptimizer/docs/install-guide.md

 It should return, ``Success``.

 If you do not see `Success`, check the Google Cloud Platform > Cloud Run UI and make sure your container is up and running correctly.

+## 4. Container Security
+The Shoptimizer API by default does not provide authentication or authorization mechanisms.
+If you want to secure the container, use the security mechanisms provided by your container host.

+For example, if using Google Cloud Run, restrict the container to only allow authenticated invocations and use 'Permissions' to grant access to your application's service account.

+## 5. Updating Shoptimizer
+To update Shoptimizer, check the Releases section to download new versions of the API as they are released, and perform a re-deployment of the container.